Sasha Williams: Characterization

 On her relationship with Bob Stookey, Sonequa Martin-Green said: "Bob really signified the beginning of hope for her."
 She further commented that "She was very closed-off after everything that happened in season 4 with Terminus, which was what she had suspected" but "Bob [...] saved her from that exclusion" which was "the first time someone got through to her."
 She commented that "[Bob] got through to her more than Tyreese [...] and other people in their group".
 She felt that "the romance helped because suddenly there is hope, there is a promise of something delightful to look forward to.
 He gave her something to look forward to."
 She further assessed that her relationship with Bob and his death pushed her forward into becoming guarded and closed off than she was beforehand.
 Martin-Green felt that Sasha learned how to "entertain hope and connect with people" more through Bob.
 He also showed her that there's more to life than just "survival."
 An event which later takes place comes into fruition where she tries to entertain hope with one of the group's hostages, a police officer with the name of Bob who takes advantage of her grief and knocks her out, managing to escape from the group's clutches thereafter.
 Martin-Green felt that this turned Sasha back to where she had been before forming a bond with Bob, but even less trusting.

 Sasha enters into a relationship with Abraham Ford (Michael Cudlitz, right) in the sixth season.

 She was originally a recurring character, but was upgraded to the main cast of season four.
 She is credited as also starring until the end of season five.
 Beginning with season six, Martin-Green's name appeared in the opening credits.

 In the sixth season, Sasha pursues a relationship with Abraham.
 On Talking Dead, Sonequa Martin-Green admitted to being "a bit surprised" but "really liked the storyline".
-She felt that Sasha and Abraham had "parallel experiences and similar struggles" as well as having a "solder's mindset" and having a "PTSD link" through their losses.
+She felt that Sasha and Abraham had "parallel experiences and similar struggles" as well as having a "soldier's mindset" and having a "PTSD link" through their losses.
 Martin-Green also said that Sasha is helping Abraham in the same way Bob helped her, honoring his memory.
 After this, Abraham and Sasha pursue a relationship.